 Just like nylon, polyester can be used for outdoor commercial umbrellas because the material dries fast after exposure to moisture.
 However, unlike nylon, polyester umbrellas do not shrink or expand under increased air humidity, so opening and closing of the umbrella are fast and easy.
 When it comes to commercial outdoor umbrellas, spun polyester is usually the fabric of choice.
 The material is robust and feels like cotton but has the smoothness and durability of polyester.

-One major downside of polyester is its static build up.
+One major downside of polyester is its static build-up.
 It can be a static shock nightmare if a pure polyester material comes into abrasive contact with another surface.
-To reduce this problem, umbrella manufacturers often mix polyester fibers with another solid material such as cotton.
+To reduce this problem, umbrella manufacturers often mix polyester fibers with other solid materials such as cotton.

 Pongee is a soft Chinese fabric made of thin unbleached threads.
 It is a mixture of fibers that form a dark matter that is of a high density.
 It is tightly woven and feels like cotton.
 Pongee umbrellas tend to be more expensive than nylon and polyester umbrellas.
 The material is waterproof, and raindrops can easily slide off without soaking.
 Black coated pongee umbrellas offer superb UV protection and durability.
 Pongee Fabric: Uses and Advantages